From Dubai to Skövde as an international student

 – People in Sweden enjoy socializing, have fika and like to be physically active.
 Skövde is a very walkable city with many bike paths, shops and cafes and the public transportation is great with buses that goes all around town.

-She has recently learned what the word ‘lagom’ means, which she thinks describes Skövde very well.
-Skövde is a very ‘lagom’ city – calm but not too quiet.
-It’s not too big, and not too small.
+She has recently learned what the word 'lagom' means, which she thinks describes Skövde very well.
+Skövde is a very 'moderate' city - calm but not too quiet.
+It is neither too big nor too small.

 What's next?